Our Past Projects

 On November 4th we partnered with them to hold a Fairview Empower Forum: a forum dedicated to collecting feedback from Fairview residents to guide decisions that benefit the local community.

-The goal: To promote local business while proving the community with its needs.
-We are currently looking at creating a Worker's Food Co-operative, an NPO, or an alternative means to provide access to high quality food while fostering the growth of local business.
+The goal: To promote local business while providing the community with its needs.
+We are currently looking at creating a Worker's Food Co-operative, an NPO, or an alternative means to provide access to high-quality food while fostering the growth of local businesses.

 To Fairview Residents: We want at least 300 responses to help guide us before we choose the path forward!